 The Chief Executive Officer (CEO) is an ex officio member of the MGB as is the chair of Saffron Educational Trust (SET).
 Other Trustees are elected to office or appointed if there are insufficient candidates offering themselves for election.
 The Articles of Association make provision for the Members to appoint up to nine Trustees.
-Additionally, the sitting Trustees of SAT may agree to co-opt such other Trustees as they see fit.
-The number of Trustees who are also employees is limited to one third of the total number of Trustees.
+Additionally, the sitting Trustees may agree to co-opt such other Trustees as they see fit.
+The number of Trustees who are also employees is limited to one third of the total number.
+At the date of approval of this Report, the Directors of SET are D Barrs, C Derbyshire, M Hayes, J Keeler and I Murphy.